xiaolan1001/MCTK3/README.md

 (1) Download the package of MCTK2 from https://gitlab.com/hovertiger/mctk2-tr and decompress it.

+(2) Run the main function of MCTK2Frame.java.

-(2) Run TR_Experiment.java, which defaultly reads file btp_tr.smv (the model of the bit transmission protocol) and verifies a RTCTL* formula.
-You can revise it to test some other examples.
+(3) On the GUI windows of MCTK2, open the SMV file btp_tr.smv (the model of the bit transmission protocol) in the directory "testcases".

+(4) Input and verify some RTCTL* formulas of interest.
+A graphical counterexample will be generated after a formula is checked false.

 2. Simple usage of MCTK2